ThibautPontieux/mcp-dev-tools/docs/development/working-with-claude.md

 4. [Runs npm run build via execution or asks user]
 5a.
 If errors → [Fixes] → [Re-tests] → Repeats until success
 5b.
 If success → "✅ Build successful, 0 errors"
+6. [Updates changelog with new feature X]
-6. [Verifies result in dist/]
+7. [Verifies result in dist/]
-7. "✅ Feature X is now complete and tested"
+8. "✅ Feature X is now complete, tested, and documented in changelog"
 ```

 ---